Spatially resolved gas-phase metallicity at z~2-3 with JWST/NIRISS

 \subsection{Sample selection}

 Our goal is to select the best candidates for this spatially resolved study from PASSAGE and GLASS.
-This involves first selecting the galaxies with relevant emission lines, and then discarding potential AGN-hosts.
+This involves first selecting the galaxies with relevant emission lines, and then discarding galaxies with potential active galactic nuclei (AGN).
 We describe the first step here, and the second step, which relies on the \neiiilam line, in \cref{sec:ohno}.
-For the spatially resolved analysis we limited our analysis to the \oiilam, \oiiilam, and \hbeta emission lines, because these lines are sufficient to determine nebular metallicity.
-The \siilam line maps showed a radial enhancement, which is more likely the result of a combination of morphological broadening or contamination of the \sii line by the bluer and brighter \ha line, rather than a real feature (Watson et al. in prep).
+For the spatially resolved spectroscopy, we limited our analysis to the \oiilam, \oiiilam, and \hbeta emission lines, because these strong lines are sufficient to determine nebular metallicity.
+In the faint outer parts of some galaxies the \siilam line appears to have been artificially enhanced by morphological broadening of the bluer and brighter \ha line (Watson et al. in prep).
 We therefore did not use the \sii line in this paper.
-Moreover, we did not require the availability of the \halpha line for measuring metallicity which allowed us to probe redshifts $z > 2.4$.
-However, wherever the \halpha+\nii complex was available, we used it to compute the star-formation rate (SFR), after correcting for the blended \nii flux using the measured metallicity (see \cref{sec:sfr}).
-In the absence of \halpha, we used \oii for measuring SFR (\cref{sec:sfr}).
+Moreover, we did not require the availability of the \halpha line for measuring metallicity, which allows us to probe redshifts $z > 2.4$.
+However, wherever the \halpha+\nii complex was available, we used it to compute the star-formation rate (SFR), after correcting for reddening and for the blended \nii flux using the measured metallicity (see \cref{sec:sfr}).
+In the absence of \halpha, we used de-reddened \oii for measuring SFR (\cref{sec:sfr}).